openzula/base-web-nginx/README.md

 ## Deployment
 This image is intended to be used as a base only and not to be ran directly.
-Instead you should create and build your own image using the following structure:
+Instead you should create and build your own image using our standard directory structure as follows:

 ```
 ./build